4GeeksAcademy/final-project-full-stack/README.md

 Please create all the wireframes for your [application's MVP](https://www.youtube.com/watch?v=joNKkWPafZs).

 ## Steps

-- Start by building a sitemap
+- Start by building a sitemap.

 - Then do the wireframe of your home page.

 - Continue drawing the most important pages.

-- Everytime you draw a page, ideantify and highlite the re-usable parts to convert them into components.
+- Everytime you draw a page, identify and highlite the re-usable parts to convert them into components.

 - Try to re-use everything all the time.
 The less code, the better!
 - Keep it simple!

 # [BE LEAN!](https://www.youtube.com/watch?v=jBlrLqsjIDw)
 # [Like Really LEAN!](https://www.youtube.com/watch?v=X2YoHFuWkqs)